sonowz/vscode-remote-wsl-nixos/README.md

 }
 ```
 5. Run `cp ./server-env-setup ~/.vscode-server/server-env-setup`.
 See [here](https://code.visualstudio.com/docs/remote/wsl#_advanced-environment-setup-script) for description.
 6. Now VSCode can connect to your NixOS!

+## Known issues
-Note that every time your vscode updates (this includes the first run), connection will fail.
+- Every time your vscode updates (including the very first run), connection will fail.
 Just click 'retry' and reconnect.
+See `server-env-setup` file for explanations.
+- If required nodejs version for running VSCode changes, `fix-vscode-remote.nix` should be updated.
+Current required nodejs version is 12.

 ## Remote-SSH case